 Tag Archives: distressed OFWs in Kuwait

-The Situation In the Philippines About OFW Repatriation
+The OFW Situation In the Philippines About Repatriation

 The Philippine government has been putting all their efforts in facilitating the return of our fellow kabayans.
 As of June 7, 2020, about 55,859 OFWs arrived in the country since the onset of the coronavirus outbreak.
 Within the tally, 17,419 are land-based, while 38,440 are sea-based OFWs.
 According to the Department of Health’s (DOH) COVID-19…